vk2kvp/md380-codeplug/README.md

 <b>Release Notes - MD380-80_All_AU_DMR+analog+CB_v13</b>
 - Created Digital Rx Group for each Digital Contacts talk group and assigned corresponding Rx Group for each Digital Contact.
 This is to avoid other talk groups breaking through on a QSO.
 Promiscuous mode can be used to monitor multiple TGs.
+- Removed channels with private calls which were intended for changing DMR+ reflectors.
+This is better done using direct entry or programmed speed dial.

 <b>Release Notes - MD390_All_AU_DMR+analog+CB_v0.6</b>
 - Removed Z2 channel set- Moved Z1 channel set to near top of list to aggregate hotspot channels